Cradle-to-cradle: What is it & how does it work in LCA?

 9 min reading time

-Cradle-to-cradle does not let old products go to waste.
+Cradle-to-cradle or cradle-to-cradle, does not let old products go to waste.
 Instead, a product’s materials and components are repurposed or recycled.
 This keeps materials “in the economic loop” and saves energy during production.
 Win-win.

 The “circular economy” received increasing international attention since 2010.
 Its main purpose: revolutionize how materials are used in our economy.
-This is where ‘cradle-to-cradle’ emerged as the ideal for products’ lifecycles.
+This is where the model ‘cradle-to-cradle’ emerged as the ideal for products’ lifecycles.